BED BUGS AND OTHER INFESTATIONS

 - vacuum all floor areas and dispose of the bag immediately in an outside garbage bin.

 After treatment, any bagged clothing and linens that have not been treated should be hot laundered and put in the dryer on medium to high heat for a minimum of 30 minutes.
 If an item cannot be laundered, place it in the dryer for 60 minutes on medium to high heat.
 Do not put any of the laundered items back in their original bags.

-While it can be difficult to prove that a tenant was negligent in introducing a bed bug infestation, it is much more common for a tenant to be found responsible of exacerbating an infestation by not reporting it in a timely manner or not cooperating during the treatment process.
+While it can be somewhat difficult to prove that a tenant caused an infestation, it is more common for a tenant to be found responsible for exacerbating an infestation by not reporting it in a timely manner or not cooperating during the treatment process.
 If you cause an infestation to spread by unlawfully denying access to your unit or not following the pest management company’s instructions, your landlord could have a valid argument that you should pay for, or at least contribute towards, the cost of treatment.